Saturday, February 08, 2025

 Newly Published

-(News from 조선우표사 / Korea Stamp Corporation) On 15 March 2024 the Korea Stamp Corporation issued a set of stamps showing posters.
-The KSC released the following English language text for this issue: The post KSC5542-5547: Poster appeared first on Korea Stamp Society. [...]
+(News from 조선우표사 / Korea Stamp Corporation) On 3 February 2025 the Korea Stamp Corporation issued a set of stamps commemorating the “Eleventh Plenary Meeting of the Eighth Central Committee of the Workers’ Party of Korea”.
+The KSC released the following English language text for this issue: The post KSC7170-7176: Eleventh Plenary Meeting of the Eighth Central Committee of the Workers’ Party of Korea appeared first on Korea Stamp Society. [...]

 Verified by ExactMetrics